datu925/electric-machines/pipeline/README.md

 2. Tables on the same page sometimes rely on "column continuation" – the headers aren't repeated, but it's clear from a previous table which column corresponds to which model.
 Unfortunately, this context is lost to the LLM right now.
 We can fix it by coalescing all of the tables before we send them to the LLM.
 3. Unit conversions (e.g. imperial to metric) are likely to be messy and haphazard right now.
 We're going to evolve the schema to allow multiple units from the LLM, and then have separate code that converts them.
 4. Sometimes we drop output from the LLM because it's too long, and becomes malformed JSON.
 There are a few ways to address this, though the easiest might actually be switching to the Palm API since Google models have a longer context window.
 Alternatively, we can have a special retry prompt that takes the malformed JSON, extracts usable records from it, and feeds that back into the LLM as additional context, asking for the next set of models.

+# Depreciated Code

+## Merge and Filter (Previously Between Reformatting and Renaming)

+We then merge the reformatted tables by model number and do a minimal-effort filter on the results to try to get rid of garbage models.
+The output of this stage is still schema-less.

+Usage: `npx ts-node src/merge_tables.ts --folders <folders>`